12800 Center Court Drive

-Scott Danforth represents California school districts, county offices of education, and community college districts.
-His focus on education law includes general liability, employment, and special education issues.
+Scott Danforth represents California school districts, county offices of education, community college districts, and private businesses.
+His focus on education law includes employment, special education, premises liability, and negligence issues.
 He regularly litigates matters arising under the California Education Code, California Government Code, Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and other state and federal statutes.
-Mr. Danforth has been defending public entities in litigation matters, including appeals, since 2008.
-In addition to litigation, Mr. Danforth often provides legal advice as general counsel for educational institutions.
+In addition, Mr. Danforth has litigated cases involving alleged copyright infringement, zoning ordinance violations, and contract disputes.
+He has been defending public entities in litigation matters, including appeals, since 2008.

 Mr. Danforth’s private business defense primarily focuses on employment law, involving the Fair Employment and Housing Act, Title VII of the Civil Rights Act of 1964, and California Labor Code.

 Mr. Danforth also provides legal advice as general counsel for educational institutions and private business.